anywhichway/joex/README.md

 # joex
 Javascript Object Extensions

-Adds lt, lte, eq, neq, gte, gt to Number, String, Boolean, Date.
+Adds *.lt, .lte, .eq, .neq, .gte, .gt* to Number, String, Boolean, Date.
 Dates can be compared with precision, e.g. *.lt(date,"Y")*.

-Adds between and outside to Number and String.
+Adds *.between* and *.outside* to Number and String.

-Adds soundex to String.
+Adds *.echoes(string)* and *.soundex* to String.

-Adds isLeapYear and getLastDayOfMonth methods to Date as well as properties for year, fullYear, month, etc. Also adds data members to represent all of the parts of a Date so that they can be treated in a declarative manner.
+Adds isLeapYear and getLastDayOfMonth methods to Date.
+Also adds data members to represent all of the parts of a Date so that they can be treated in a declarative manner, e.g. year, fullYear, month, etc.

-Adds intersection, intersects, disjoint, coincident, crossproduct, min, max, avg to Array and Set.
+Adds *.intersection, .intersects, .disjoint, .coincident, .crossproduct, .min, .max, .avg* to Array and Set.

-Adds some, every, and toJSON to Set.
-Adds toJSON, which results in an array like representation.
+Adds *.some*, *.every*, and *.toJSON* to Set. *.toJSON* results in an array like representation.

 [![Build Status](https://travis-ci.org/anywhichway/joex.svg)](https://travis-ci.org/anywhichway/joex)
 [![Codacy Badge](https://api.codacy.com/project/badge/grade/8ff33e04aa48424c97f63740e87afd9d)](https://www.codacy.com/app/syblackwell/joex)